ABNIRML: Analyzing the Behavior of Neural IR Models

-Note that this score is in the interval $[-1,1]$.
-Positive scores indicate a stronger preference towards documents from group 1 ($d_1$ documents), and negative scores indicate a preference towards documents from group 2 ($d_2$ documents).
-Scores near 0 indicate no strong preference or preferences that are split roughly evenly, and disentangling these two cases requires analyzing the individual effect scores.
+Note that this score is in the interval $[-1,1]$ for directional probes \smm{and $[0,1]$ for symmetric probes.
+For directional probes,} positive scores indicate a stronger preference towards documents from group 1 ($d_1$ documents), and negative scores indicate a preference towards documents from group 2 ($d_2$ documents).
+Scores near 0 indicate no strong preference or preferences that are split roughly evenly; disentangling these two cases requires analyzing individual effect scores.

 There are several important differences between our setup and the ``diagnostic dataset'' approach proposed by \citet{Rennings2019AnAA}.
-First, by including the $\delta$ threshold, we ensure that our tests measure differences that can affect the final order in ranked lists.
-Second, by including the ``negligible effect'' case in our scoring function, we distinguish between cases in which $d_1$ or $d_2$ are preferred and cases where neither document is strongly preferred.
-And finally, our tests are aimed at describing model behavior, rather than evaluating models.
-For instance, one of our tests measures whether the model prefers a document that provides an answer to a user query over a document containing the query text itself---whether this preference is desireable depends on the application (it is a useful preference in Q\&A settings, where the user is seeking further details, but may be less desirable in search engines in which navigation queries are common).
+First, by including the $\delta$ threshold, we ensure that our probes measure differences that can affect the final order in ranked lists.
+Second, by including the ``neutral effect'' case in our scoring function, we distinguish between cases in which $d_1$ or $d_2$ are preferred and cases where neither document is strongly preferred.
+And finally, our probes are aimed at describing model behavior, rather than evaluating models. \smm{For instance, one of our tests measures whether the model prefers succinct or elaborative text---whether this preference is desirable depends on the application or even the particular user.}